Psianturi/near-ft-claim-service/docs/testing.md

 # Frontend & Service Testing Strategy

 This project layers several automated checks to keep the sample frontend UI and the NEAR FT service healthy.
-The current strategy focuses on fast feedback for contributors and parity between local development and CI.
+The current strategy focuses on fast feedback for contributors and parity between local development and CI, while ensuring the new persistence-backed transfer coordinator keeps durable job state intact.

 ## 1. Type safety first